-Although we don't have a Fair Trade Label but we don't accept products whose origin and production are not fully known to us.
+Although we don't have a Fair Trade Label, we don't accept products whose origin and production are not fully known to us.
 All products are manufactured according to our requirements and quality.
-We regularly visit the plantations, the farmers and the producer.
+We regularly visit the plantations, the farmers and the manufacturer.

 Conclusion: Thailand and Japan have minimum wage and no child labour.

 The farmers go to the coconut blossoms twice a day to obtain the nectar.
 The coconut blossoms are tied together and cut.
 After 10 seconds the juice drips out and is collected in a container.
 One bunch of flowers can produce half a litre of nectar per day.
 This is all done by hand and requires patience and skill.

 We visited the plantation and gained an insight in the production processes of the various coconut products.
 We also had the opportunity to get to know the farmers and processors on the plantation personally.
 The ripe coconuts are brought down between 11 to 12 months with a long bamboo stick.